Search the Graduate POS Manual

 All graduate students in the TESL/Applied Linguistics MA program whose first language is not English are required to pass the OECT as part of their program requirements.
 To pass, students must achieve a Level 1 certification or may be exempted from taking one or both of the OECT components.
 Check the OECT website for further information.

-2.4.3 The Program of Study Committee and the POSC Form (MA)
+2.4.3 The Academic Plan Committee and Academic Plan (MA)

 2.4.4 Final Oral Defense of the Thesis or Creative Component (Final Oral Examination)

-Students should refer to Guidelines for Thesis and Creative Component (MA) as soon as they begin to establish their POS Committee and share their research interests.
-See the section on Graduation for more details and information on finishing up as well as resources with links to very helpful information.
+Students should refer to Guidelines for Thesis and Creative Component (MA) as soon as they begin to establish their Academic Plan Committee and share their research interests.
+See the section on Program Completion/Graduation for more details and information on finishing up as well as resources with links to very helpful information.

 2.4.5 Student Learning Outcomes